-CLV or Customer Lifetime Value is a calculation that is used for business growth and intelligence that informs you on the value of each customer.
+CLV or Customer Lifetime Value is a calculation that is used for business growth and intelligence that informs you of the value of each customer.
 This value is a critical indicator used to indicate the value of your company.
-The calculation assists in determining the net profit expected from each customer’s lifetime purchase value.
+The calculation assists in determining the net profit expected from each customer's lifetime purchase value.
 CLV is also known as LTV (Lifetime Value), LCV (Lifetime Customer Value), or CLTV (Customer Lifetime Value).

 CLV shows your business the approximate value of each customer.
 This means that the information allows you to make decisions that will help retain and attract your most ideal customers.
 This means by utilizing this tool, you will be able to increase your profit potential by learning who your most valuable customers are.
 For example, your Customer Lifetime Value for one customer is $110,000.
 It will cost you $20,000/year to use your business to satisfy the needs of this customer.
 The initial cost to acquire the customer was $30,000.
 This means you will only want to keep this customer for four years.
 After that, you will be losing money on this particular customer.

 CLV Calculation: = Margin * (Retention Rate ÷ [1 + Discount Rate]) – Retention Rate

 Market Targeting and Advertising

 Customer Lifetime Value (CLV) helps you figure out your ideal customers that will bring the most potential at generating your revenue.
 By having detailed information about what your best customers desire, you can target that specific market.
 In doing so, you will save money by targeting the consumer segments which yield the highest profit for your business.